bojanmilevski/geomk/README.md

   - The program must implement a pipe-and-filter design pattern to process and filter data.

 - Data Display:
-  - Filtered coordinates must be printed to the terminal.
+  - Filtered coordinates must be marked on the visible map.

 ### NON-FUNCTIONAL